byui-cse/cse450-course/source/module-02/project.md

 	<blockquote><p>Sounds like we have enough to get started.
 If you could send us <a href='./summary.docx'>your write up on this by Saturday night</a>, that would be great.</p>
 	</blockquote>
 </div>

+!!!note "Team Project Expectations"
+	Be sure to read over the [Team Project Expectations](../course/projects.html) guide to know what the expectations are for this and future projects.

 ## Tips from Johnny